-I knew I could never reach my full potential in my hometown and my home province.
-During my childhood, I discovered the English language, and it gave me the key to unlocking the world.
-I decided to dedicate my life to speaking fluently and writing in Shakespeare’s tongue.
-Come what may, I thought, I would live my life in the English language.
+This curse also turned out to be a blessing.
+During my childhood, I discovered the English language, which gave me the key to unlocking the world.
+I dedicated my life to speaking fluently and writing in Shakespeare’s tongue.
+Come what may, I thought, I would live my life in English.
 I would master the language, understand the culture, and contribute to the world.
-I’ve been on this journey since.
+I have been on this journey since.

-During this journey, I’ve come to understand that all we need is a goal—however small it might be.
+During this journey, I’ve understood that all we really need is a goal—however small it might be.
 Mine was learning English, and it made my wildest dreams come true.
-I studied English literature and professional writing at Concordia University, worked as a writing assistant, and moved to the United Kingdom and the United States, where I was a Fulbright fellow.
-I travelled to 10 different countries and connected with people from various backgrounds.
+I studied English literature and professional writing in university, worked as a writing assistant, and moved to the United Kingdom and the United States, where I was a Fulbright fellow.
+I traveled to 10 different countries and connected with people from various backgrounds.

-While my ambitions were initially self-interested, I realize the path I am on has a social significance.
+I strive to create bridges between people and contribute to a writing Renaissance.
 Since the 1990s, the world has expanded due to information technology and globalization.
-But, at the same time, the world has been shrinking because of technology and globalization.
+At the same time, the world has shrunk because of technology and ideology.
 These two phenomena push us to take narrow views and look inward.
-Politically, culturally, and intellectually, we are living in testing times.
+Politically, culturally, and intellectually, we live in testing times.

 I believe the key to the problems of our times lies in writing and cultural understanding.
-More than ever, we need to write well and think well to understand each other.
-More than ever, we need to be open to different cultures and make a real, genuine effort to understand others.
+More than ever, we need to write well and think well to understand one another.
+More than ever, we need to be open to different cultures.
+To make a genuine effort to listen to others.
 My work as an author and writing coach focuses on these themes.
 My goal is to help individuals, families, communities, and societies improve through writing and cultural understanding.